 - Start small – Aim to sit for 5, then 10, then 15 minutes etc. A short, consistent practice is worth more than a longer, infrequent practice.
 Sit in meditation for as long as you can stay focused, and then build up slowly as your concentration improves.
-Some days there is also only enough time for a short practice, and it is more valuable to enter the silence, even if for a short visit, then not at all.
+Some days there is also only enough time for a short practice, and it is more valuable to enter the silence, even if for a short visit, than not at all.

 - Don’t stress – if you miss your scheduled time do not let it cause suffering with negative self talk or feelings of failure.
 This is counterproductive to reducing stress and feeling centred.
 Just start again the next day.

-Our meditation practice should be viewed the same way.
+Establishing a meditation practice should be viewed the same way.

 We need to notice what is drawing our attention away from our practice.
 What is distracting us.
 Acknowledge what is going on and then gently, patiently, redirect our attention back to getting on the cushion, back to our practice.

-committed to taking time out to visit the quiet space inside.
+It can be a challenge to step away from the noise and busyness of our daily life.
+It can be difficult to stay committed to taking time out to visit the quiet space inside.
 But practice will make it easier, and once you achieve a consistent meditation practice, your sense of calm, level of health and feelings of happiness will expand.
 It will be well worth the effort.

 Receive this FREE 5-day Introduction To Meditation course and monthly inspiration to support your journey…

 Learn to meditate with ease and experience profound healing on the body, mind and spirit.
 You will receive 5 days of clear, step-by-step instructions and recordings and begin to experience the transformation for yourself.